ahmedamerworks/sneakers/README.md

-# Welcome to project Sneakers
+# Welcome to Project Sneakers

-This is a web development project for a fictional sneaker's brand - Brand 22.
+This is a web development project for a fictional sneaker brand - Brand 22.
+[Click here for a live demo!](https://ahmedamerworks-sneakers.netlify.app/)

 ## Tools of the trade

-I am using React.js along with react router to design the structure and layout as well as minimal CSS to style.
+I am using React.js along with React Router to design the structure and layout as well as minimal CSS to style.

 ## Key Notes